simonhw/seed-calendar/README.md

 - Using semantic HTML elements where appropriate.
 - Using contrasting colours that clearly stand out from the background.
 - Including clear and descriptive alt attributes for all `<img/>` elements.
+- Using aria labels to describe the actions that will be taken when interacting with links.
+This is shown in the email address links in the footer in index.html.

 ## Technologies Used
 ### Languages